Born without a passion for fashion, how Armani ended up a billionaire king of style

 The meticulous, exacting perfectionist par excellence of the fashion industry, known to everyone in his Milan headquarters as Mr Armani – never Giorgio – reigned supreme in the world of impeccable dressing for half a century.

-A formidable presence, steering his international business until shortly before his passing at the age of 91, the official company statement describing their founder as a “tireless driving force” was no public relations exaggeration.
+A formidable presence, he steered his international business until shortly before his passing at the age of 91.
+The official company statement describing their founder as a “tireless driving force” was no public relations exaggeration.

 Armani, the sole shareholder in his company, the Armani Group, and owner of factories exclusively manufacturing his collections, was described by The Business of Fashion as “the richest in the world”.